After The Birth (Postnatal)

 Settling Options

-Most babies will take time to settle and consistency with your choice of options is important in helping your baby establish good sleep habits.
-Remember babies may protest as they learn a new way of settling.
+Most babies will take time to settle and consistency with choice of options is important in helping your baby establish good sleep habits.
+Remember babies may protest as they learn new ways to settle.

 Settling in arms (the early weeks)